EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

     - Category: NA
     - Created From: No
     - Source Model: No
-    - Description: 'Model for smart battery a01'
+    - Description: Model for smart battery a01

     ![](media/model_create.png)